Los Cerritos Elementary School students

 Chialin Hsieh

 Dr. Hsieh was appointed to the Board on March 25, 2021.
 On December 14, 2023, she was selected to serve as Board Clerk, having previously served as Board President.
-She has worked in the field of Education for the last 21 years and is currently a Vice President of Instruction at Cañada College.
-She and her family have lived in South San Francisco for the last 13 years.
+She has worked in the field of Education for over 20 years and is currently a Vice President of Instruction at Cañada College.
+She and her family have lived in South San Francisco for over a decade.
 Her son attended SSFUSD schools and graduated from El Camino High School (ECHS) in 2020.
 Dr. Hsieh has been involved in school site councils at both Alta Loma Middle School and ECHS.
 She wants to use her enthusiasm for education and collaborative spirit to keep SSFUSD moving forward in service of our students.
 She is a graduate of the California School Board Association's Masters in Governance program.
 Her term expires in 2026. [email protected]

 Educational Equity at SSFUSD